sreenivas98/sreenivas98/README.md

 Furthermore, my research experience in Predicting Malicious Activity in Android using Machine Learning and NLP-driven Political Analysis of Subreddits demonstrates my ability to apply advanced techniques to solve real-world challenges and make an impact.

 I am eager to contribute my skills and expertise to a dynamic organization that values innovation and growth.
 Please feel free to reach out to me on LinkedIn to talk about opportunities or project collaborations.

+* 🌍  I'm based in the United States
+* 🖥  See my portfolio at [LinkedIn](https://www.linkedin.com/in/sai-sreenivas-reddy-k/)
+* ✉  You can contact me at [srivatsava.sai@gmail.com](mailto:srivatsava.sai@gmail.com)
+* 🤝  I'm open to collaborating on Automating the boring and tedious tasks and work on any full stack projects related to Java.

 <!--
 **sreenivas98/sreenivas98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.